BioPhoton/ng-drupal-7-services/README.md

 ##Architecture
-Angular Drupal7 Services consists holds a resources and commons folder.
+Angular Drupal7 Services holds a resources and commons folder.
 The resources folder consists of resource modules each in a folder named as the corresponding Drupal resource.
 All other general modules, the authentication modules and the helper modules are located in the commons folder.

 A resource generally consists out of 4 components.

-Two components that manages the event communication:
+Two components that manages the events and communication:
 - [resourcename].channelConstant.js
 - [resourcename]ChannelConstant.js